 Who are the judges for the Women of Worth Award?

-The Women of Worth judges are a diverse group of women who exemplify the same admirable qualities that our nominees possess - a dedication to being true to themselves, a devotion to community and outstanding achievement in their respective fields.
-These women will serve as judges on the final judging panel and will select ten Women of Worth Honorees.
+The Women of Worth judges are a diverse group of men & women who exemplify the same admirable qualities that our nominees possess - a dedication to being true to themselves, a devotion to community and outstanding achievement in their respective fields.
+This group will serve as judges on the final judging panel and will select ten Women of Worth Honorees.

 Back to top